John Kirkby (soccer)

-John Kirkby (29 November 1929 – 4 April 1953) was an American soccer playerer who played in the Football League for Stoke City and Wrexham.
+John Kirkby (29 November 1929 – 4 April 1953) was an American soccer player who played in the Football League for Stoke City and Wrexham.

 Career

 Kirkby became Stoke City's first overseas player, having been born in the United States, when he played his only game for Stoke against Middlesbrough in April 1949.
 He joined Wrexham in 1951.
 In a Cheshire County League match versus Crewe Alexandra Reserves on 4 April 1953, Kirkby collapsed in the 65th minute and was declared dead upon arrival in the hospital.